rust-lang/rust/src/doc/rustc-dev-guide/src/tests/compiletest.md

 ./x test coverage-map -- tests/coverage/if.rs # runs the specified test in "coverage-map" mode only
 ```

+If a test cannot be exercised in a particular coverage mode for some reason, you
+can use e.g. `ignore-mode-coverage-map`.

 #### `coverage-map` suite

 In `coverage-map` mode, these tests verify the mappings between source code